Practical tips and tools for growing a business

 2. Specific payment date

 If cooperation with the client is regular, it may be necessary to agree on a specific payment date every month, just like in a bank.
-Choosing an appropriate date will allow you to send an invoice for the amount to be paid ahead of time, while the client will be able to plan his cash flow in time to make the payment on the specific date.
+Choosing a relevant date will allow you to send an invoice for the amount to be paid ahead of time, while the client will be able to plan his cash flow in time to make the payment on the specific date.

 3. Advance payments